 Please note that if you are arriving by public transport, the University of Warwick is not in fact in the town of Warwick, or indeed anywhere near it.
 Instead, it is located a short distance southwest of Coventry.
 If you are coming by train the closest stations are Coventry and Leamington Spa.

-To get to campus from Coventry station you should take bus 11, 11U, or 12X; all three leave from stand ER3 at the bus hub outside the railway station.
-At the time of writing, a single ticket from Coventry station to the university costs £2.10; a day ticket is £4; an all day group ticket £8; please note that the buses from Coventry only accept exact change.
+To get to campus from Coventry station, the fast option is the direct bus 12X, the slower option the buses 11, 11U; all three leave from stand ER3 at the bus hub outside the railway station.
+At the time of writing, a single ticket from Coventry station to the university costs £2.10 (contactless) or £2.20 (cash); a day ticket is £3.90 (contactless) or £4 (cash); an all day group ticket costs £8 (£5 after 6pm); please note that the buses from Coventry only accept exact change.